Home

 This is a personal choice and depends on the level of damage sustained.
 If it’s minor, it might be worth repairing the damage at your own cost and not making a claim, since any claim on your own insurance policy will result in a loss of any no claims discount you receive, and ultimately increase your premium at the next renewal.

-Whatever you decide, you must still notify your insurance provider of the incident, whether you claim or not, as this is a policy term and condition.
+Regardless of your decision, you must still notify your insurance provider of the incident, whether you file a claim or not, as this is a policy term and condition.

 Do I need to declare a non-fault claim?

-Definitely.
-Most insurers have a clause in the policy that states you need to tell them about any incident you’ve been involved in, whether you were at fault or not.
-Failure to comply with this term and condition could invalidate your policy cover so it’s important to remember to report everything.
+Definitely, most insurers have a clause in the policy that states you need to tell them about any incident you’ve been involved in, whether you were at fault or not.
+Failure to comply with these terms and conditions may invalidate your policy coverage, so it’s essential to report everything accurately.

 Does declaring a non-fault claim affect my insurance?

 Unfortunately, all incidents reported to your insurer will be considered by them when considering the renewal of your cover.
-This may have an increase on your future premiums dependent on circumstances.
-However, the good news is that a non-fault claim shouldn’t have an effect on your no claims discount so you can continue to have this applied to your policy to offset again the premium cost.
+This may result in higher future premiums, depending on the circumstances.
+However, the good news is that a non-fault claim shouldn’t affect your no-claims discount, so you can continue to have this applied to your policy to offset the premium cost.

 author